Shabbir-71/MyCertificates/README.md

-# MyCertificates
-This Repository contains my academic documents of SSC, HSC and BSc.
+Here, the collection of all of my academic documents is uploaded.
+This collection includes the academic transcript and certificate of my SSC and HSC issued by education board of Dinajpur (SSC) and Dhaka (HSC).
+It also contains the academic transcript and the provisional certificate of my BSc.(Engg.) in CSE degree issued by my university, Hajee Mohammad Danesh Science and Technology University.